Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * start balancing combat encounters
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
-* spend XP to level up skills or heroes
-  * only in Rooms of Solitude
 * Insanity view
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level